Boof2015/prism/README.md

 ![Prism TUI](assets/prism-tui-demo-readme.gif)

 It provides real-time spectrum, metering, loudness, and other monitoring tools without needing to run the desktop interface.
+`prism-tui` is lightweight, typically using around 35 MB of RAM.

 ```bash
 prism-tui